tarzak/tabify/README.md

 ### tabify.get([fileName])

-Return specific tab or all tabs in case of no argument.
+Get specific tab or all tabs in case of no argument.
 FileName should be string.

 ## How to use?